Definition and Usage

 $value |

 Required.
-The value to be checked for the float type. |
+The value to check. |

 |---|